celdeldel/runway_work_generation/README.md

 # runway_work_generation

 this repository is made to generate encodings from noise.
-Encodings of 128d which are similary to openface embeddings using tsv made by Adam Novak encodings are precharged using face_recognition my by Adam Geitgey and Dlib made by Davis E. King
+Encodings of 128d which are similary to face encodings generated using face_recognition by Adam Geitgey using open source Dlib using tsv made by Adam Novak encodings are precharged using face_recognition my by Adam Geitgey and Dlib made by Davis E. King